freon4dsl/Freon-documentation/docu-content/050_Background/categoryMeta.md

 ---
-title: Background
+title: Freon Background — The Vision and Principles Behind the Language Workbench
-description: Information on why and how the Freon Language Workbench was created, and about its authors
+description: Discover the ideas, motivations, and research foundations that inspired the creation of the Freon Language Workbench and its approach to projectional editing.
-tags: pareto principle
+tags: background, motivation, research, design principles, language workbench, projectional editing, DSLs, Freon
 ---